OWASP/owasp-mastg/risks/MASVS-PRIVACY/1-data-minimization/sensitive-data-in-network-traffic/android-data-in-traffic-capture/example-1/example.md

 Review each of the reported instances.

-- The first instance is a POST request to `https://httpbin.org/post` which contains the user and password in the request body.
+- The first instance is a POST request to `https://httpbin.org/post` which contains the sensitive data values in the request body.
-- The second instance is a response from `https://httpbin.org/post` which contains the user and password in the response body.
+- The second instance is a response from `https://httpbin.org/post` which contains the sensitive data values in the response body.

 This is a dummy example, but in a real-world scenario, you should determine which of the reported instances are privacy-relevant and need to be addressed.
 You can use the list of sensitive data you identified in the [Identify your sensitive data](MASTG-KNOW-0001) section as a reference.